ORHF’s Mission –

 Portland’s industrial heritage is entwined with being at the crossroads of many different railroads for over a century.
-The east-side Brooklyn Yard near the Willamette continues to host one of the last remaining roundhouses with a turntable.
-Therein live three historic steam locomotives and most of the heavy machinery necessary to maintain them by volunteers.
-The near vicinity hosts a variety of historic diesel locomotives as well as historic passenger cars and other rolling stock.
+The east-side Brooklyn Yard hosted host one of the last remaining roundhouses with a turntable.
+Since the Yard was converted to intermodal transport, the City’s three historic steam locomotives and most of the machinery necessary to maintain them was moved to the Oregon Rail Heritage Center.
+Here we also host a variety of vintage passenger cars, diesel locomotives, and other rolling stock.

-A permanent home will allow these treasures to be enjoyed by all for generations to come.
+This permanent home allows these rail treasures to be enjoyed by all for generations to come.

 How To Support ORHF